nataliesilmon/toxotools/README.md

 - Promoters of genes inactive in tachyzoites
 - GFF file containing annotation data for genes with different expression levels in tachyzoites split by 5 (1,2,3,4,5 (low to high))

-**Chain files**
-Chain files for conversion of T. gondii ME49 annotations from annotations in earlier versions to version 26. tgme49_6.1_To_tgme49_26.1.over.chain - converts annotation version 6.1 to version 26.1 tgme49_9.0_To_tgme49_26.0.over.chain - converts annotation version 9.0 to version 26.0 tgme49_11.0_To_tgme49_26.0.over.chain - converts annotation version 11.0 to 26.0
+5. Conversion of *T. gondii* ME49 annotations between versions Available chain files for use with UCSC LiftOver tool: tgme49_6.1_To_tgme49_26.1.over.chain - converts annotation version 6.1 to version 26.1 tgme49_9.0_To_tgme49_26.0.over.chain - converts annotation version 9.0 to version 26.0 tgme49_11.0_To_tgme49_26.0.over.chain - converts annotation version 11.0 to 26.0

-**Indexes for read alignments**
+6. Indexes for read alignments
 Derived from genome version 26 (ToxoDB)
 - Bowtie
 - Bowtie2